miroslawmajka/aws-serverless-app/terraform/README.md

 This will create the environment giving you the S3 bucket URL to access the website.

 To bring the environment down run the following command:

 ```bash
 terraform destroy -auto-approve
 terraform workspace select default
 terraform workspace delete yourenvname
 ```

-These will remove any resources created in AWS and alse remove the "ENV_NAME" workspace locally.
+These will remove any resources created in AWS and alse remove the "yourenvname" workspace locally.